 Services in the Trust (Trust) improve the identification and analysis of user profiles using financial data.
 This makes it possible to meet legal compliance obligations or reduce risks.

-Services in the Knowledge (Insight) extract banking data by analysing consumer behaviour in order to personalise offers, particularly with loyalty programmes.
+Services in the Knowledge (Insight) extract banking data by analysing consumer behaviour in order to personalise offers, in particular with loyalty programmes.

 Services in the Payments (Pay) allow users to transfer money simply from their bank account.